openseattle/docs/budget.md

 # Budget

 > Detailed budget in the works!
-This is a rough outline based on previous years.
+This is a rough outline based on previous years, with the intent of holding more, larger events.

 ## 2017 draft budget